Daniel0n0/trade_api/README.md

    the configured SPY/SPX modules, and then visits the portfolio and watchlist pages.
 The browser remains visible until you close it manually.

+> ℹ️ **Network blocking timing:** Tracking domains are blocked only after the script confirms that
+> the post-login UI is ready (either the home dashboard or the `/stocks/SPY` fallback view).
+This
+> avoids interrupting any critical requests that must run during the initial login sequence.

 ### Resetting the Profile

 Normally no manual cleanup is required because the profile directory is removed at the end of each